In a digital world, credit scoring needs to evolve – here’s how.

 Digital lenders are therefore under increased pressure to battle fraud, while trying to keep their heads above water.
 If they refuse a loan, there is no shortage of competitors who will happily take the risk.
 In China alone, micro lending companies are growing too fast for legislators to remain in control.

 But competition isn’t the only challenge for lenders.
-A growing trend towards frictionless user experience means legitimate borrowers want to access their money, and they want it fast.
+A growing trend towards frictionless user experience means legitimate borrowers want to create new accounts, access their money, and they want it in no time.
 A delay in the application or a complex digital verification process can turn them away in seconds.

 Digital ID profiling for Scaling KYC Processes